 EVENT SUMMARY.
 This 3-day cultural event will showcase elaborate chalk paintings created by artists directly on the streets of Little Italy.
-The event will be enhanced with Italian food, wine, music, theater and dance in a celebration of the contemporary renaissance of Baltimore’s historic Italian neighborhood.
+The free outdoor chalk festival includes live music, street performers, participatory art, an art market and al fresco dining in a celebration of the contemporary renaissance of Baltimore’s historic Italian neighborhood.

 Our model for this event originated in Italy in a tradition that dates back to the 16th century — the art of street painting.
 Historically, i madonnari were wandering artists in Italy who traveled village to village to earn their livelihood at various festivals and on various holy days.
 The artists often depicted religious images in their paintings, thus earning their name.
 Such a festival was first introduced in America in Santa Barbara, California in the 1980s.
 Today, street painters create breathtaking traditional and expressionistic compositions using the street as their canvas and chalk pastels as their medium.

 OUR MISSION.
 The mission of the festival is to showcase the exceptional talent, camaraderie and creative spirit of Baltimore.
-The heritage of the neighborhood of Little Italy will be celebrated and artists with new ideas will be welcomed in this forward thinking creative community with its enduring traditions.
+The heritage of the neighborhood of Little Italy is celebrated and artists with new ideas are welcomed in this forward thinking creative community with its enduring traditions.